Geometric Representations of Random Hypergraphs: Geometric representations of random hypergraphs

 All the graphs in our statistical models are built from nerves constructed in \Sec {s:rgg} from a random vertex set $\cV=\set{V_i}_{i=1}^\Num \subset \rr^\Dim$ and radius $r>0$.
-Since the nerve construction is invariant under rigid transformations of $\cV$ or simultaneous scale changes in $\cV$ and $r$, restricting the support of the prior distribution on $\cV$ to the unit ball $\BB \Dim$ does not reduce the model space:
+Since the nerve construction is invariant under rigid transformations (this is, transformations that preserve angles as well as distances) of $\cV$ or simultaneous scale changes in $\cV$ and $r$, restricting the support of the prior distribution on $\cV$ to the unit ball $\BB \Dim$ does not reduce the model space:

 \begin{prop} Every feasible graph in $\rr^\Dim$ may be represented in the form $\cG(\cV, r, \cA)$ for a collection $\cV$ of $\Num$ points in the unit ball $\BB \Dim$ and for $r=\ooNum$. \end{prop}